bashaway/rrdcalendar/README.md

 ## Overview

-This plugin provides the ability to display graphs on the system in calendar format.
+This cacti plugin provides the ability to display graphs on the system in calendar format.

 ## Requirement